Accelerated Teaching Credential for Undergraduate Science Majors

 If you are interested in attending an online information session, see UCLA Teacher Education Program website here for dates and registration links.

 To participate in the STEP program during your senior year (last year), you should apply during the Fall Quarter of your junior year (year prior to your last year).

-As part of the application process, you will attend a two-hour group interview to be held on one of the following days at Moore Hall:
+As part of the application process, you will attend a group interview on one of the following days:

 After submission, your application will be reviewed by the Graduate School of Education.
-You will be contacted by the Graduate School of Education to remind you of your chosen interview time.
+You should be contacted by the Graduate School of Education to confirm your interview time.
 (You will be given a choice of date and times in the online application).
+All STEP applicants will be interviewed as part of the application process, but occasionally the actual interview dates or times will differ from those stated in the application.
+For questions related to the interview date and time, please contact Emma Hipolito, Director UCLA Teacher Education Program, at email@example.com..
 Notification of acceptance will be sent by US mail by the Graduate School of Education towards the end of March.
 The Cal Teach office does not review or make decisions regarding admission to the program.

 Once accepted (for planning purposes only*):

 In order to begin student teaching during the Winter quarter of your first year in the program (i.e. senior/last year as undergraduate), you will need to provide proof of completion of the following requirements: